SteveFosdick/lancxasm/README.md

 ### In General

-This assembler does not, at present, implement any feature that causes the same statement to have to processed more than once within the same pass so there there are no REPEAT  or WHILE loops and no GOTO.

 The directives _SYSCLI_, _SYSFX_, _SYSVDU_, _SYSVDU1_ and _SYSVDU2_ are
 recognised but do nothing except cause a warning to be issued.

 ### With the Lancaster Assembler.

 LaXasm does not implement the Lancaster "Assemble Time Variables" (ATVs) in either global or local form or any of the directives associated with them.

 The precedence levels in expression parser are those from the Lancaster Assembler.